 The best and cheapest way to get to the capital city of Tenerife is definitely by public transportation.
 It will take approximately one hour to arrive in Santa Cruz from the bus station in Los Christianos.

 In Santa Cruz different options are possible to discover the city, but we chose to walk around.
-For example, you can take the Hop-On Hop-Off Sightseeing Train which will take you to the most popular sightseeings in the city.
+For example, you can take the Hop-On Hop-Off Sightseeing Train which will take you to the most popular sightseeing in the city.
 This city train is equipped with a lift/ramp which makes it easily accessible.

 La Gomera is one of the Canary Islands and is located next to Tenerife.
 On this island, you will find unspoiled nature and beautiful views.
 An interesting fact: the inhabitants speak a special language of their own, which is not spoken anywhere else in the world.

 We took the ferryboat from Tenerife to La Gomera in approximately 45 minutes.
 There were not many accessible things to do on the island.
-We found an accessible taxi and toured around the island for 4 hours.
+We found an accessible taxi and toured the island for 4 hours.
 The driver took us to the Garajonay National Park, which was placed on the UNESCO World Heritage List in 1986.

 You can contact Autobuses Mesa for booking an accessible taxi.
 There are not many other options to discover La Gomera if you are in a wheelchair or using walking aids.

 Visiting the El Teide volcano is one of the excursions that should be on your to-do list for Tenerife.
 It is considered one of the most beautiful places in Spain.
 We booked it as an adapted Island tour with the Orobus company.
 Unfortunately, one of the most popular attractions, the cable car, is not accessible for people with reduced mobility.